Ohesachite/Python_Djikstra-s_Algorithm/README.md

-# This is for a senior project, so don't look too far into it
+# This is for a high school senior project.
+Don't expect too much code but please look into it.